 On campus, he serves as the president of the chemistry honors society Gamma Sigma Epsilon, the assistant team lead for Serving Bama at the West Alabama Food Bank, and an undergraduate researcher in the Papish Group studying anti-cancerous Ruthenium-Ligand complexes.
 Caleb has a passion for both science and service, which he seeks to utilize in his future medical career.

-The Collaborative and Inclusive Leader Award
+The Collaborative and Impactful Leader Award

 2025 Recipient: Chandni Bhat